Ferratauris/hugo/content/en/webhosting/000webhosting.md

 I will be choosing mylinuxblog
 I found the proccess to be alot easier if you let 000webhost generate a password

-DO NOT EVER LOOSE YOUR PASSWORD!
+## DO NOT EVER LOOSE YOUR PASSWORD!
 NEVER LOSE ANY LOGIN DETAILS!
-BACKUPS ARE IMPORTANT!
+## BACKUPS ARE IMPORTANT!

+## Installing Wordpress

 You will be faced with an option menu where you may pick: